For many people, making the switch to safer sunscreens is motivated almost entirely by health concerns.

 Zinc oxide is better than titanium dioxide

-Since the early 2000s studies conducted into the effectiveness of sunscreens have shown zinc oxide to be more effective than its physical sunscreen counterpart titanium dioxide.
+Since the early 2000s studies conducted into the effectiveness of sunscreen ingredients have shown zinc oxide to be more effective than its physical sunscreen counterpart titanium dioxide.

 Although both provide decent protection, zinc oxide offers better protection against longer wavelength UVA radiation.
 From 350-400 nanometers, titanium dioxide does little to protect you while zinc oxide has you covered.

 This is a great reason to stick with physical sunscreens that use zinc oxide.
-A hybrid of the two is suitable, but physical sunscreens that rely purely on titanium dioxide should be used sparingly.
+A hybrid of the two (a zinc oxide and titanium dioxide sunscreen) is suitable, but physical sunscreens that rely purely on titanium dioxide should be used sparingly.

 If you are looking for a sunscreen that will be kind to sensitive skin, as is often the case when searching out zinc-only formula, then you ought to also be concerned with the inactive ingredients.